-St Patrick's Parish Newsletter Stawell and Landsborough Sunday 28th March 2021 Palm Sunday First Reading Is 50:4-7 A reading from the prophet Isaiah The Lord has given me a disciple's tongue.
+St. Mary's Catholic Parish of Ararat, 28 March 2021 Palm Sunday-Year B As we celebrate, we acknowledge the Indigenous owners of the land on which our Churches are built, the Tjapwurong people, and we respect the presence of the spirits of their ancestors among us.
+First Reading Is 50:4-7 A reading from the prophet Isaiah The Lord has given me a disciple's tongue.
 So that I may know how to reply to the wearied he provides me with speech.
 Each morning he wakes me to hear, to listen like a disciple.
 The Lord has opened my ear.
 For my part, I made no resistance, neither did I turn away.
 I offered my back to those who struck me, my cheeks to those who tore at my beard; I did not cover my face against insult and spittle.
 The Lord comes to my help, so that I am untouched by the insults.
 So, too, I set my face like flint; I know I shall not be shamed.
-Responsorial Psalm Ps 21:8-9, 17-20, 23-24, R. v.2 (R.) My God, my God, why have you abandoned me? - 1.
-All who see me deride me.
+Responsorial Psalm Ps 21:8-9.
+17-20.
+23-24.
+R. v.2 (R.) My God, my God, why have you abandoned me? - All who see me deride me.
 They curl their lips, they toss their heads.
 'He trusted in the Lord, let him save him; let him release him if this is his friend.'
-(R.) - 2.
-Many dogs have surrounded me. a band of the wicked beset me.
+(R.) - Many dogs have surrounded me, a band of the wicked beset me.
 They tear holes in my hands and my feet.
 I can count every one of my bones.
-(R.) - 3.
-They divide my clothing among them.
+(R.) - They divide my clothing among them.
 They cast lots for my robe.
 O Lord, do not leave me alone, my strength, make haste to help me!
-(R.) - 4.
-I will tell of your name to my brethren and praise you where they are assembled.
+(R.) - I will tell of your name to my brethren and praise you where they are assembled.
 'You who fear the Lord give him praise; all sons of Jacob, give him glory.
 Revere him, Israel's sons.'
-(R.) Second Reading Phil 2:6-11 A reading from the letter of St Paul to the Philippians His state was divine, yet Christ Jesus did not cling to his equality with God but emptied himself to assume the condition of a slave, and became as men are. and being as all men are, he was humbler yet, even to accepting death, death on a cross.
-But God raised him high and gave him the name which is above all other names so that all beings in the heavens, on earth and in the underworld, should bend the knee at the name of Jesus and that every tongue should acclaim Jesus Christ as Lord. to the glory of God the Father.
+(R.) Second Reading Phil 2:6-11 A reading from the letter of St Paul to the Philippians His state was divine, yet Christ Jesus did not cling to his equality with God but emptied himself to assume the condition of a slave, and became as men are, and being as all men are, he was humbler yet, even to accepting death, death on a cross.
+But God raised him high and gave him the name which is above all other names so that all beings in the heavens, on earth and in the underworld, should bend the knee at the name of Jesus and that every tongue should acclaim Jesus Christ as Lord, to the glory of God the Father.